A Kayaking Trip – San Josef Bay to Port Hardy

 Day 10 – Vansittart Island to Loquillilla Cove

 The morning brought more overcast skies and drizzle as we set off across Bate Passage for Nigei Island.
 Wearing glasses in these kind of conditions makes for really horrid visibility and taking photos without water spots all over the lens is a real challenge.
 We worked our way down the northwest side of Nigei Island, me constantly wiping down my glasses.
-We stopped for a break at the Willies Island campsite for a look around.
+We stopped for a break at the Willies Island campsite to have a look around.
 After the break we paddled around the north western tip of the island into Goletas Channel and on towards our next campsite at Loquillilla Cove another 5 nm down the south coast.

 Morning departure from Vansittart Island – Dugald Nasmith Photo